 Another iconic film of the 1990s, Trainspotting managed to put Scottish cinema on the map with its brutal depiction of heroin addicts and their struggles in impoverished areas of Edinburgh, Scotland.

-Although there is a core cast of five heroin addicts that are portrayed in the film, the most iconic (and popular) is none other than Mark “Rent Boy” Renton, who is played by a young Ewan McGregor in his breakout role.
+Although there is a core cast of five heroin addicts that are portrayed in the film, the most iconic (and popular) is none other than Mark “Rent Boy” Renton, whom a young Ewan McGregor plays in his breakout role.

 Ewan McGregor wears a black bomber jacket as Mark “Rent Boy” Renton in the 1996 Scottish black comedy-drama film Trainspotting (Credit: PolyGram Filmed Entertainment)